Dental Practice Profit Sharing

 Second, don’t use a metric, like net profit, that changes because of one-off items.
 This undermines trust.
 Use an adjusted profit definition and show the math with transparency when you announce results.

 Third, promising retirement-based contributions without checking nondiscrimination testing and contribution limits can create unexpected tax problems for you.
-Run the plan design past your CPA before you announce it.
+Make sure your dental practice’s profit-sharing plan is reviewed by your CPA before you announce it to ensure compliance and avoid surprises.

 Finally, remember to budget for employer taxes on cash bonuses paid out, which incur payroll taxes.
 This ensures the payout does not create a cash hit for the practice.